-2.90 In the case of floating-rate repos linked to an unsecured overnight interest rate index (OI) or tom/next (TN) interest rate index, interest is not paid during the term of the repo but is accrued until the final Repurchase Date.
+In the case of floating-rate repos linked to an unsecured overnight interest rate Calculating floating-rate repo interest payments index (OI) or tom/next (TN) interest rate index, interest is not paid during the term of the repo but is accrued until the final Repurchase Date.
 Nor is daily interest compounded.
+Nor has it been market convention in the European repo market to compound overnight or tom/next interest rates daily, in contrast to related markets, including that in OIS (but see paragraph 2.96b below).
 Instead, an arithmetic average is calculated.
 For a floating-rate repo with a day count of n:

-Repurchase Price = Purchase Price x $$\left(1 + \frac{\left(\frac{(R_1 \times D_1) + (R_2 \times D_2) + ... + (R_n \times D_n)}{n}\right)n}{100 \times B} \right)$$ where:
+Repurchase Price = Purchase Price x $$\left(1 + \frac{\left(\frac{(R_1 \times D_1) + (R_2 \times D_2) + ... + (R_n \times D_n)}{n} \right) n}{100 \times B} \right)$$ where:

-R 1 is the per annum index fixing for day 1 R 2 is the per annum index fixing for day 2 Rn is the per annum index fixing for day n D_1 is the number of days to which index fixing R 1 applies (normally 1 for a weekday and 3 for a weekend) D 2 is the number of days to which index fixing R 2 applies D n is the number of days to which index fixing R n applies n is the number of days in the term of the transaction (ie day count) В is the annual basis (ie assumed number of days in the year)
+R 1 is the per annum index fixing for day 1 R 2 is the per annum index fixing for day 2 Rn is the per annum index fixing for day n D 1 is the number of days to which index fixing R 1 applies (normally 1 for a weekday and 3 for a weekend) D 2 is the number of days to which index fixing R 2 applies D n is the number of days to which index fixing R n applies n is the number of days in the term of the transaction (ie day count)

-- 2.91 Where the term of a repo crosses one or more non-Business Days, the OI fixing on the last Business Day is applied to the non-Business Day(s).
+- B is the annual basis (ie assumed number of days in the year) - 2.91 Where the term of a repo crosses one or more non-Business Days, the OI fixing on the last Business Day is applied to the non-Business Day(s).
 For example, Friday's fixing will be applied to the Saturday and Sunday of a normal weekend. - 2.92 The Repurchase Price of a floating-rate repo linked to an OI cannot be paid until the final OI is fixed.
 The problem is that OI are published after close of business, which may be too late to send settlement instructions to the appropriate CSD or ICSD in time for settlement on the Repurchase Date.
 If the fixing of the OI is not too late, then Method 1 (ultimate day crystallisation) is used.
 In Method 1, the sequence of €STR fixings is said to be 'crystallised' into a fixed rate on the Business Day before the Repurchase Date (R-1).
 Method 1 is best practice where practicable.